-I thought I’d write this post having watched a programme on the BBC’s Iplayer that highlighted the truth about calories.
+I thought I’d write this post having watched a programme on the BBC iplayer that highlighted the truth about calories.
 You may be thinking, I have heard it all before but this programme was different.
 It was storytelling at its very best.

-It kept it simple, was wonderfully entertaining especially setting some potatoes on fire.
+It kept it simple, was wonderfully entertaining especially with it setting some potatoes on fire.
 It left you thinking, much of what we eat and the amount we eat is down to pure psychology.
+Mindset management.

 My post will sum up what the documentary highlighted.
-The disappointment about the BBC Iplayer is their content is not posted for long, otherwise I would direct you to the link.
+The disappointment about BBC iplayer is their content is not posted for long, otherwise I would direct you to the link.

 What is a calorie?

-A calorie = energy.
+A calorie is a unit of energy.
 A measure of energy to be precise.
 This energy enables us to go about our daily duties and ultimately live.
 In short we cannot live without calories.
+Water is a calorie too!

-As a personal trainer, calories have taken over many of my clients’ lives.
-Eating too many of them and eating the wrong types.
-There are three main sources where we get our energy from.
+Calories have taken over many of my clients’ lives including my own.
+Eating too many of them and eating the wrong types are the most common calorie habits.
+There are three main calorie sources where we get our energy from.
 They are Carbohydrate, Fat and Protein.
+Vitamins, minerals, fibre and water make up the seven key nutrients.

 Measuring your calories